Clinical AI governance software built for hospitals and health systems

 Run patient-harm risk assessments

-TRAIGA's healthcare-specific risk engine scores each clinical AI system on patient harm likelihood, clinical impact severity, affected population vulnerability (pediatric, elderly, underserved), reversibility, and human oversight adequacy.
+Risk Meridian's healthcare-specific risk engine scores each clinical AI system on patient harm likelihood, clinical impact severity, affected population vulnerability (pediatric, elderly, underserved), reversibility, and human oversight adequacy.

 Implement clinical controls and oversight

-Receive auto-generated control recommendations for each system based on its risk tier.
+Receive auto-generated control recommendations for each system based on its risk class.
 Assign owners (clinical informatics, legal, compliance), set due dates, track implementation, and maintain a complete audit trail.
 All controls link back to the AI system record.

 Generate disclosures and board reports

-Regulatory coverage for healthcare AI
+The regulatory landscape for healthcare AI

 Texas Responsible AI Governance Act (TRAIGA)